crazy-max/csgo-server-launcher/README.md

 $ wget https://raw.githubusercontent.com/crazy-max/csgo-server-launcher/master/csgo-server-launcher.conf -O /etc/csgo-server-launcher/csgo-server-launcher.conf --no-check-certificate
 ```

-## Configuration

-First you have to create the dedicated user `steam` and the steamcmd directory :
+And you have to create the dedicated user `steam` and the steamcmd directory :

 ```console
 useradd -m steam